 French Alps: Other Activities

 Of course, we’ve only scratched the surface of the adventure opportunities possible in the French Alps (and scratched it gently at that).
 There are plenty of other activities across the region.

 At any hiking hub or ski resort there are normally options for paragliding, for example.
 Rock climbing and ice climbing are more lifestyles than they are hobbies in the French Alps, with Chamonix being a real centre for all things climbing.

 Where there’s mountain lakes, there’s often kayaking.
 And – as you’ll know if you’ve ever been to a small mountain town – there’s usually golf, too.
-But given you’re on the Much Better Adventures website right now, and have just read to the bottom of an article about adventure in the Swiss Alps, we’re guessing golf is probably not top of your priority list.
+But given you’re on the Much Better Adventures website right now, and have just read to the bottom of an article about adventure in the Alps, we’re guessing golf is probably not top of your priority list.
 Bon voyage!

 Inspired?
 Check out our range of adventure holidays in the French Alps.